-For the year ended December 31, 2009, directors received compensation for service as a director and attending the 2009 meetings of the Board of Directors and committee meetings thereof.
+For the year ended December 31, 2011, the independent directors received compensation for service as a director and attending the 2011 meetings of the Board of Directors and committee meetings thereof.
 In addition, the directors were reimbursed for their reasonable expenses incurred for each Board of Directors and committee meetings attended.
 See "Compensation of Directors" for a complete summary.